About us

 Upcoming events

-·OnlineOnlineWe are continuing a four-week exploration of various AVAs within Sonoma County.
+·OnlineOnlineWe are finishing a four-week exploration of various AVAs within Sonoma County.
 The idea is to find a bottle of wine made from grapes grown within the AVA.
 You can choose any varietal or blend that you want.
 If you can't find something within your budget, try something within Sonoma County in general.

 We have a choice of videos to watch including: